Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 • Straining during bowel movements

-• Intense exercise
+• Intense workouts or lifting

-• Smoking and alcohol (as they delay healing)
+• Smoking and alcohol (delays healing)

-Lifestyle Changes Post Surgery
+Lifestyle Changes Post-Surgery

-Diet and Exercise Recommendations
+Diet and Exercise Tips:

-• Eat fiber-rich foods to avoid constipation
+• Eat fiber-rich foods to prevent constipation

-• Drink lots of water
+• Drink plenty of water

-• Desk job: within a week
+• Desk job: 1 week

-• Driving: after 1–2 weeks
+• Driving: 1–2 weeks

 • Heavy physical labor: 6–8 weeks